GoogleCloudDataproc/initialization-actions/pulsar/README.md

 # Apache Pulsar Initialization Action

-Here we've got an initialization action that automates the installation of a single-cluster pulsar instance on bare metal.
+This initialization action installs Apache Pulsar on Dataproc clusters.
 More detail can be found in the Pulsar documentation here: https://pulsar.apache.org/docs/en/deploy-bare-metal/

 ## Usage